 25% Rule: “Fish Dinner” or “Beef Dinner” must contain 25% fish or beef.
 If more than one ingredient is named, the two together must comprise 25% of the total, although the second ingredient may be as low as 3%.
 This means that “Lamb and Rice Dinner” may actually contain a greater quantity of other ingredients, such as chicken and corn.

-Check out the Guaranteed Analysis
+Check out the guaranteed analysis

-The Guaranteed Analysis tells you how much water and “crude” protein, fat and fiber are in the food.
+The Guaranteed Analysis on labels tells you how much water and “crude” protein, fat and fiber are in the food.
 These amounts are arrived at by chemical testing, and are useful for comparing different foods.
 If you’re comparing canned to dry, however, you have to subtract the moisture percentage on the label from 100% to get the total “dry matter.”
 Then divide the ingredient in question by the dry matter to get the actual ingredient content.
 For example, a dry food with 10% moisture and 30% protein contains 33% protein (30/100-10), while a canned food containing 78% moisture and 10% protein actually contains 45% protein (10/100-78), on a dry matter basis.